JATQK/project-deployment-compose/README.md

 # Deploying GitLotus components

 This project's purpose is to enable the deployment of the complete GitLotus infrastructure as a `docker-compose` target.
-The script starts all required components: [worker service](https://github.com/git2RDFLab/ccr-worker-prototype/), [SPARQL query service](https://github.com/git2RDFLab/sparql-query-prototype/), [listener service](https://github.com/git2RDFLab/ccr-listener-prototype/), and a [PostgreSQL database](https://www.postgresql.org/) for persistant data storage.
+The script starts all required components: [worker service](https://github.com/git2RDFLab/ccr-worker-prototype/), [SPARQL query service](https://github.com/git2RDFLab/sparql-query-prototype/), **analysis service**, [listener service](https://github.com/git2RDFLab/ccr-listener-prototype/), and a [PostgreSQL database](https://www.postgresql.org/) for persistant data storage.

 ## Deployment and executing all components